 You also have the right to refuse a vaginal exam if you don’t want one.

-There’s an increased risk, although small, of your membranes rupturing prematurely after a membrane sweep.
+There’s a small increased risk of your waters rupturing prematurely after a membrane sweep.

-This means the amniotic sac surrounding your baby breaks and fluid can leak out.
+This means the protective sac surrounding your baby breaks and amniotic fluid can leak out.

-Your care provider may want to move to more medical methods of induction and it’s wise to be ready for this possibility before choosing to have a membrane sweep.
+Your healthcare professional might suggest other methods of induction, so it’s wise to be ready for this possibility before choosing to have a membrane sweeping.

-If induction is necessary for medical reasons, a membrane sweep isn’t usually performed on its own – other methods are usually used.
+If an induction is necessary for medical reasons, membrane stripping isn’t usually performed on its own; other induction methods are also used.